 Here's what you need to do when you've lost your passport abroad...

-- Get a Police report - Head down to the nearest police station and report the missing passport.
+- Get a Police report - Obtaining an accurate police report within the first 24 hours of the incident is very important.
+Head down to the nearest police station and report the missing passport.

 - Note the crime reference number - Be sure to get this when you report the incident at the police station, as you will need to include this to apply for emergency travel documents.

 - Fill out LSO1 notification form - These can be obtained at the embassy.
 Once filled out, the Embassy can then notify the relevant bodies.
 Click here to view the form.

 - Relax and wait - emergency travel documents often take less than a day to come through, but be prepared to change your travel arrangements, as this isn't always the case.